zvecr/mdloader/README.md

 ## Building

-Enter mdloader directory where Makefile is located and excute:
+Enter mdloader directory where Makefile is located and execute:

 `make`

-This will create a `build` directory with the compiled executable and required applet-*.bin files.
+This will create a `build` directory with the compiled executable.
 Run `./build/mdloader` to test.
-Note that the target MCU applet file must exist in the directory the executable is called from.

 ## Usage
 ```